 The following two charts break down TARGET2 volumes and turnover according to the share of the biggest national banking communities contributing to its traffic.

-In terms of volume, in 2019, similar to previous years, the largest contributor to TARGET2 traffic was Germany, which accounted for more than half of the transactions settled in the system.
-Adding France, Italy, Spain, the Netherlands and Belgium, the share of transactions increases to 88%, which is on a par with previous years.
-The shares of the biggest contributors to the TARGET2 volume changed as, in comparison with previous years, significantly lower volumes were recorded in the Netherlands, mainly because UK banks rerouted traffic to TARGET2 via new subsidiary/branch connections to the system in preparation for Brexit.
-In addition, the drop in the Netherlands was due to some customer payment transactions shifting to instant payments (see Box 1).
+In terms of volume, in 2020 similar to previous years, the largest contributor to TARGET2 traffic was Germany, which accounted for more than half of the transactions settled in the system.
+Adding France, Italy, Spain, the Netherlands and Belgium, the share of transactions increases to 89%, which is on a par with previous years.
+The shares of the biggest contributors to the TARGET2 volume remained stable.

 With regard to turnover, Germany is the main contributor, followed by France, the Netherlands and Luxembourg.
-The top four countries by turnover generated over three-quarters of the total value settled in TARGET2 in 2019.
-The concentration of turnover changed slightly compared with the year before: the Netherlands experienced a 6 percentage point drop in its share of total turnover for the above-mentioned reasons while the shares of Germany, France and Luxembourg all increased by two percentage points.
+The top four countries by turnover generated over three-quarters of the total value settled in TARGET2 in 2020.
+The concentration of turnover remained stable compared with the year before.

 1.16 Pattern of intraday flows